 There’s more.
-Mazzucco asks Thorimbert, Toscani, Fallai and Lindbergh ti examine the picture shown in Figure 5.32-4 and they reply that it’s fake because of its inconsistent lighting.
+Mazzucco asks Thorimbert, Toscani, Fallai and Lindbergh to examine the picture shown in Figure 5.32-4 and they reply that it’s fake because of its inconsistent lighting.

 Figure 5.32-4.
 Toni Thorimbert criticizes a photograph in American Moon.

-None of these expert photographers, however, realizes that this is not an actual Apollo photograph: it’s a montage (Figure 5.32-5), already discussed in this section.
+None of these expert photographers, however, realize that this is not an actual Apollo photograph: it’s a montage (Figure 5.32-5), already discussed in Section 5.27.
 None of these experts notice obvious clues, such as the lack of crosshairs and the fact that the Sun has been added digitally with typical computer graphics effects (a 1960s camera would never produce such circular lens flares).

 Figure 5.32-5.
 A montage created in 2008 by Ed Hengeveld.